hieuvp/learning-monitoring/prometheus-introduction/README.md

   Instead of trying to solve clustered storage in Prometheus itself, Prometheus has a set of interfaces that allow integrating with remote storage systems.

+### Pushgateway

 - Pushing time series is supported via an intermediary gateway.
 - A **Push Gateway** for supporting **Short-lived Jobs**.

-- Targets are discovered via service discovery or static configuration.
+### Alertmanager

 - An **Alert Manager** to handle alerts.
 - Use time-series data as a datasource, to then send alerts based on this data.

+- Targets are discovered via service discovery or static configuration.

 - The main **Prometheus Server** which scrapes and stores time series data.
 - **Client Libraries** for instrumenting application code.